 Undeniably it is time for world religions to take further steps toward cooperation and greater usefulness to humanity, but these steps should be in the right direction.
 Will we deal with the causes of human problems or merely with their effects?
 Will we emphasize the individual spiritual attainment of all human beings, or seek to impose dicta?
 Along one course lies human evolution and inner freedom; along the other, the danger of increasing religious dogmatism and spiritual and social totalitarianism.
 It is up to each of us to look within ourselves in order to determine what our contribution to improving global conditions should be.

-(Reprinted from Sunrise magazine, October/November 1993.
-Copyright © 1993 by theosophical University Press.)
+(From Sunrise magazine, October/November 1993.
+Copyright © 1993 by Theosophical University Press)